Nagendra1997/mesibo-documentation/MesiboJsonView.md

 `action` is an array of actions, you can give action in array and Mesibo jsonview will perform all the action in the array one by one.

-This could be anything from accessing the device features such as camera or addressbook, to making network requests.
+This could be anything from accessing the device features such as camera or address book, to making network requests.
 And you can compose them to carry out any sophisticated tasks.

-Here, in json it looks like:
+Here, in JSON it looks like:

 ```java